208: Lost Continent

 Sometimes “olly olly oxen free,” “ollie ollie umphrey,” etc., this is a phrase called out during children’s games to indicate all the players should return.
 It’s most frequently used when playing hide and seek to prompt all the hiders to expose themselves.
 It comes either from the German phrase “Alle, alle auch sind frei” (“everyone, everyone is also free”) or “All ye, all ye ‘outs’ in free.”

-We’re on top of Ol’ Smoky.
+They’re on top of Ol’ Smoky.

 “On Top of Old Smoky” is a folk song that dates back to the 1800s and likely is about a mountain in the Ozarks (which one is unknown).
 The Weavers recorded a hit version in 1951.
 Tom Glazer recorded a parody in 1963 titled “On Top of Spaghetti” that has since become a children’s classic.